- Haglund’s deformity is a bony lump on the back of your heel.

 - redness near the inflamed tissue

-- wearing open-heel shoes, such as clogs
+- wearing open-back shoes, such as clogs

-- ultrasound treatments
+- getting ultrasound treatments

-- soft tissue massage
+- getting a soft tissue massage

 - avoid shoes with tight, stiff heels, especially for long periods of time

-- wear shoes without backs
+- wear open-back shoes

 - wear fitted, padded socks with non-slip soles